learningtapestry/learning-tapestry-developer-test/README.md

 This is a test project to assess a software developer's skills.
 This test is a form of [Kobayashi Maru scenario](https://en.wikipedia.org/wiki/Kobayashi_Maru).

+## Tips for passing this test

+- Read this README carefully and come up with a plan to finish it as best as you can.
+- Use simple frameworks instead of complicated ones.
+- Ask us if you're unsure about something.

 ## References

 Refer to: